aramis-lab/clinicadl/CONTRIBUTING.rst

 ============

 There are many ways in which you can contribute to the ongoing development of ClinicaDL.
-For example, you can:
+The easiest way is to discuss with the maintainers and other users:

 - `Ask a question <https://github.com/aramis-lab/clinicadl/discussions/new?category=q-a>`_
 - `Report a bug <https://github.com/aramis-lab/clinicadl/issues/new>`_
-- `Submit a bug fix <https://github.com/aramis-lab/clinicadl/compare>`_
 - `Propose a new feature <https://github.com/aramis-lab/clinicadl/discussions/new?category=ideas>`_
 - `Discuss the current state of the code <https://github.com/aramis-lab/clinicadl/discussions/new/choose>`_

+If you feel comfortable implementing a new feature or fixing a bug yourself, your contribution would be greatly appreciated.
+In that case, please follow these steps:

 Making direct contributions
 ---------------------------